Yet Another Article On Forgiveness

-As a Christian woman, I sometimes feel flogged with articles, Bible verses and sermons about forgiveness.
+As a Christian woman, I sometimes feel flogged with articles, Bible verses, and sermons about forgiveness.
 I know that I should forgive the people that hurt me.
 It’s right there in the Lord’s Prayer and throughout the Bible – I have to forgive others if I expect God to forgive me (Matthew 6:15, Luke 6:37, Colossians 3:13).
 Yet the human part of me cries out against it.

 God says that He wants us to be in good health and prosper (3 John 2).
-He tells Christians to love their fellow man and think on good things.
+He tells Christians to love their fellow man and think about good things.
 Resentment and revenge plots certainly don’t fit in that category.
 So how do we Christians move into forgiveness?
 What is this process, and how do we do it?

-The story of the teapot
+The Story of the Teapot

 Forgiveness is a process that starts with accepting loss.
-Say someone broke my precious, irreplaceable heirloom.
-I would have to accept the loss of my teapot and all that it entailed, such losing a reminder of my childhood and a part of my heritage.
+If someone broke my precious, irreplaceable heirloom.
+I would have to accept the loss of my teapot and all that it entailed, such as losing a reminder of my childhood and a part of my heritage.
 The teapot is gone and can never be restored.

-Accepting the consequences of sin
+Accepting the consequences of offenses

 Forgiveness is a skill that we learn from God.
 It does not come to us naturally.
 Christ is our example.
 Even when he was dying, he asked that God forgive the people who were involved in his torture and crucifixion (Luke 23;34).